 If there's no deal, the government has said it will legislate to introduce a £45 cap on roaming charges, with networks obliged to send customers a warning when 80% of that had been reached.

-Household energy bills could increase when the UK leaves the EU.
-This is due to three main factors:
+Household energy bills could change when the UK leaves the EU.
+This is due to three main possible factors:

-- A cut in EU investment and increased transportation costs
+- A reduction in EU investment and increased transportation costs

 - Leaving the EU Emission Trading System (EU ETS)